 They are managed by the directors who are appointed by the government itself.

-Accounting and Audit Practices are done by Chartered Accountants appointed by the government.
+Accounting and Audit Practises are done by Chartered Accountants appointed by the government.

 The employees are not civil servants.
 They regulate their own personal policy following the Articles of Associations.